-An easy cycle round an attractive loch, sandy beaches, forests, choice of eating places.
+An easy cycle round an attractive Highland loch passing sandy beaches and dense forests.

-This is an easy cycle round a typical highland loch.
 The hills are at the west end and these are quite slight.
-There are sandy beaches on the north shore at the west end of the loch and the beach just south of Kinloch Rannoch is very attractive with distant views of the mountains the other side of Rannoch Moor.
-There's quite a lot of natural Scots Pine forest in the vicinity of Loch Rannoch.
-You actually cycle through the Black Wood of Rannoch while going round the loch but there are more pine woods on the hills to the south, forest trails lead up from Carie and you can bike some of these.
+There are sandy beaches on the north shore at the west end of the loch and the beach just south of Kinloch Rannoch is very attractive with distant views of the mountains on the other side of Rannoch Moor.

 The route passes through some lovely Scots pine trees.
 You actually cycle through the Black Wood of Rannoch, one of the largest areas of ancient Caledonian Forest which once stretched across Britain and Europe, while going round the loch and there are more pine woods on the hills to the south.
 The area is home to a wide variety of plants and wildlife, including deer, pine martens and red squirrels.